-The Keeshond combines many traits of the best house dogs: fairly energetic and playful, very attentive and loving, and ready for adventure yet content to take it easy.
-He is sensitive and learns readily.
-He makes a good companion for a child or adult.
-He is friendly to all but, nonetheless, an alert watchdog.
+The Keeshond combines many traits of the best housedogs: fairly energetic and playful, very attentive and loving, and ready for adventure yet content to take it easy.
+This breed is sensitive and learns readily.
+The Keeshond makes a good companion for a child or adult.
+Friendly to all, this dog is nonetheless an alert watchdog inside the home.

-This is a lively breed that can have his exercise needs met with moderate exercise, such as a good walk on leash, combined with a vigorous game.
-He is such a sociable dog that he prefers to share his life with his family.
+This is a lively breed that can have its exercise needs met with moderate exercise.
+A good walk on leash, combined with a vigorous game, can satisfy exercise needs.
 The double coat needs brushing once or twice weekly, and more when shedding.

-Occasionally seen: renal cortical hypoplasia, tetralogy of Fallot,
+- Occasionally seen: renal cortical hypoplasia, tetralogy of Fallot, mitral valve insufficiency